Teen Trends: Is Vaping Safe?

-Because of the absence of tobacco and the other carcinogens found in cigarettes, e-cigarettes do not pose a danger of lung cancer and related diseases for vapers.
+Because of the absence of tobacco and the other carcinogens found in cigarettes, e-cigarettes do not pose a danger of lung cancer.
 That is a big reason why e-cigarettes are marketed as a smoking cessation alternative for adults.

 Still, the nicotine in e-cigarettes is just as addictive as when the substance is consumed in tobacco, nicotine gum, or nicotine patches.
 Because vaping is now much more popular among teenagers than smoking cigarettes or marijuana, parents and health advocates are concerned about the long-term effects of vaping as adolescents grow into adults.